xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

   Alternatively, the project can be imported into the XDE tool.
 Once it is imported, the sw_motor_control project can be selected, and the options for building and running each application can be selected.
+  To install the software, open the XDE (XMOS Development Tools) and follow these steps:

+  - Choose *File* > *Import*.
+  - Choose *General* > *Existing Projects into Workspace* and click *Next*.
+  - Click *Browse* next to *Select archive file* and select the file firmware ZIP file.
+  - Make sure the projects you want to import are ticked in the *Projects* list.
+Import all the components and whichever applications you are interested in.
+  - Click *Finish*.

+  To build, select the appropraite project in the Project Explorer and click the *Build* icon.

 Running the firmware
 --------------------